 - Option: add some Epsom salts to the water

-Answer: It will take the intense thought-producing energy from your brain and transfer it to your feet.
-The result: you will be able to relax and fall asleep easier.
+A hot footbath will take the intense thought-producing energy from your brain and transfer it to your feet.
+The result: you will be able to relax and fall asleep quicker and easier.

-If you want more helpful ideas like this, check out her book: 7 Times a Woman.
+If you want more helpful ideas like this, check out Dr. Andrew’s book: 7 Times a Woman.

 While you are tangling, coloring and bathing your way to Zen harmony, add some music.
 It will bring your relaxation experience to new heights.